 UPDATE: I’ve just spoken with a Socialist activist:

-UPDATE: Journalist Per Björklund was in Mahalla in the morning, prior to the clashes.
-Click on the photo below to watch some pix he took…
+UPDATE: Some pix by Per Björklund, who was in Mahalla in the morning, prior to the clashes:

-UPDATE: Blogger Mohamed el-Sharqawi was taken from his home by the police to be interrogated at the 6th of October City Prosecution office..
-Malek is still locked up in Masr el-Qadima Police Station, though police denies any knowledge of his existence…
+UPDATE: Blogger Muhammad el-Sharqawi was taken from his home by the police to be interrogated at the 6th of October City Prosecution office.
+Malek is still locked up in Masr el-Qadima Police Station, though police denies any knowledge of his existence.

 The Staff at the Swedish Class-struggle oriented paper Motarbetaren, fully supports the demands of the striking weavers.
 We will with anticipation follow the struggle and do our best to report whatever victories are won and spread the word about whatever, if any, foul play or atrocities that state and capital in Egypt use to hit back against the strikers and sustain inequality.

-UPDATE: Information about Mahalla in Spanish could be found here… and in German here…
+UPDATE: Information about Mahalla in Spanish could be found here and in German

 Elsewhere, production was disrupted in Tora Cement, as 60% of the workforce did not show up.
 Those who turned out for work, however, also took part in an one hour protest from 12 noon to 1pm.
 The labor leaders in the factory issued a statement denouncing the police violence against the Mahalla protesters and supporting the Mahalla-led demand for raising the national minimum wage to LE1200 a month.